 Flexoki

 Flexoki is an inky color scheme for prose and code.
 Flexoki is designed for reading and writing on digital screens.
-It is inspired by analog printing inks and warm shades of paper.
+It is inspired by analog inks and warm shades of paper.

 Flexoki is minimalistic and high-contrast.
 The colors are calibrated for legibility and perceptual balance across devices and when switching between light and dark modes.